Derby Porcelain: History

 A serious contender for the title of maker of the porcelain pieces of the second Dresden is the Cockpit Hill Potworks.
 Historians deduce that this "Derby Pot Works" was already in full operation around 1708, on behalf of a slipware tyg, containing the inscription John Meir made this cup 1708.
 It is known that the Pot Works produced china, due to the announcement of an auction held in 1780, when the company went bankrupt.
 No mention is made of enamelled figures, but it is quite likely that they were also built, at a time when demand for these items was high.
 Or, perhaps, this branch of the works has been fully assimilated by the Duesbury's factory from the second half of 1750s on.

-Because of an arrest warrant drawn up in 1758 against a certain John Lovegrove, we know that the owners of the Cockpit Hill Potworks were William Butts, Thomas Rivett and John Heath.
-Heath was the banker who later would finance the construction of the Nottingham Road factory, and Rivett was Member of Parliament and Mayor of Derby in 1761, where one finds that Potworks' partners were wealthy and influential men in local society.
-The quality of the porcelain pieces produced at Derby factory in 18th & 19th century were kept at a very high standards including the works of various artists for example William Billingsley & Quaker Pegg.
-All the country houses have good examples of Derby porcelain including Royalty around the world».
+The owners of the Cockpit Hill Potworks were William Butts, Thomas Rivett and John Heath.
+The banker Heath was the financed the construction of the Nottingham Road factory.
+The Derby factory in the 18th and 19th centuries maintained high standards, with artists including William Billingsley and Quaker Pegg.